Tabebuia, also known as the Golden trumpet tree, is a genus of flowering plants mostly comprised of trees and large shrubs.

 Light and Temperature

-Most species of the Tabebuia tree require full to partial sun.
+Most species of the Tabebuia tree require full to partial sun in warm locations.
+It will also grow well in light to medium shade, like a canopy.

-In cool climates, grow the plant in a large container or pot and bring indoors for the winter.
+In cool climates, grow the plant in a large container or pot and bring it indoors for the winter.
+Don’t forget to provide moderate moisture.

 Watering and Feeding